Sale College offers a comprehensive curriculum in line with the Victorian F-10 as well as a range of extracurricular and

 Year 9 and 10 English involves consolidating skills and extension activities.
 Students explore everyday, literary, film and media texts.
 They practise using language for different purposes and audiences, some of which are drawn from the workplace in anticipation of the choices students will be making.

-At year 11 and 12 as they move into senior years, students have the opportunity to choose from a range of options: English, English literature, VCAL literacy, to meet their individual needs.
+At year 11 and 12 as they move into senior years, students have the opportunity to choose from a range of options: English, English Literature, English Language and VCAL literacy, to meet their individual needs.

 The teaching of mathematics is an ever evolving process and Sale College endeavours to find a balance between skills, (tools of the trade), and applications.
 Mathematics provides the perfect vehicle for teaching students how to think.

 Sale College continually strives to present Mathematics in a way that is stimulating, accessible, rigorous and effective in an effort to engender a love of learning at the same time as providing core skills.